krestenkrab/hanoidb/README.md

          ]},
 ```

-### How to deploy Hanoi as a Riak/KV backend
+### How to deploy HanoiDB as a Riak/KV backend

 This storage engine can function as an alternative backend for Basho's Riak/KV.

-You can deploy `hanoi` into a Riak devrel cluster using the `enable-hanoi`
+You can deploy `hanoidb` into a Riak devrel cluster using the `enable-hanoidb`
 script.
 Clone the `riak` repo, change your working directory to it, and then
-execute the `enable-hanoi` script.
-It adds `hanoi` as a dependency, runs `make
+execute the `enable-hanoidb` script.
+It adds `hanoidb` as a dependency, runs `make
 all devrel`, and then modifies the configuration settings of the resulting dev
-nodes to use the hanoi storage backend.
+nodes to use the hanoidb storage backend.

 1. `git clone git://github.com/basho/riak.git`
+1. `mkdir riak/deps`
 1. `cd riak/deps`
-1. `git clone git://github.com/basho/hanoi.git`
+1. `git clone git://github.com/basho/hanoidb.git`
 1. `cd ..`
-1. `./deps/hanoi/enable-hanoi`
+1. `./deps/hanoidb/enable-hanoidb`